 Not all evolutionists are atheists.
 Not all Christians are young-earth creationists.
-However, there are many devout Christians that are respected scientists and proponents of evolutionary theory and other theories of human origins.
-For example, Francis Collins, head of the Human Genome project, and Richard Carlson, respected physicist, published author, and dear friend who attends my church.
+In fact, there are many devout Christians that are respected scientists and proponents of evolutionary theory and other theories of human origins.
+For example, Francis Collins, head of the Human Genome project, and Richard Carlson, a respected physicist, published author, and dear friend who attends a church I pastor.

-In addition, the water is muddied by a failure to seperate the scientific theory of evolution, which does not demand atheism, from the philosophical approach of naturalism, which does reject God or any other super-natural reality.
+In addition, the water is muddied by a failure to separate the scientific theory of evolution, which does not demand atheism, from the philosophical approach of naturalism, which does reject God or any other supernatural reality.

 So, please see this debate for what it isn’t.